Patient Account Services, Healthcare Financial Assistance Program

 - Western Reserve Hospital requires proof that Health Savings Account and/or Medical Savings Account funds have been depleted prior to providing healthcare financial assistance

 Federal Poverty Guidelines

-- HFA eligibility is based upon expanded income levels of up to 400% of FPG and is prorated on a sliding scale.
+- HFA eligibility is based upon expanded income levels of up to 400% of Federal Poverty Guidelines (FPG) and is prorated on a sliding scale.
 (See Attachment C).
-Approval is based upon the number of family members and family income.
+Approval is based upon the number of family members and family income

 Health Insurance Marketplace (Exchange) Participation

-- For patients who have self-pay balances after insurance, balances attributed to the patients’ deductible will require payment based on a sliding scale given their current household income (See Attachment C).
+- For patients who have self-pay balances after insurance, payment will be required based on a sliding scale given their current household income (See Attachment C)